gabrielgisoldo/requestMedia/README.md

 webcam.stopRecording()
 ```

-At this point, if you have passed an HTML5 video element at video_out option, the feed will be displayed in the respective element.
+At this point, if you have passed an HTML5 video element at video_out option, the video recorded will be displayed in the respective element.

 ## Download the video recorded